DANA FRANCISCO MIRANDA

 I am an Assistant Professor of Philosophy at Muhlenberg College.
 Originally from Brockton, Massachusetts I am the proud son of Cabo Verdean immigrants.
 My work is in political philosophy, Africana philosophy, and 19th century and contemporary European thought.
 I recently graduated with a doctorate of philosophy from the University of Connecticut-Storrs investigating the philosophical significance of suicide, depression and well-being for members of the African Diaspora.
 I also proudly serve as Chair of Architectonics for the Caribbean Philosophical Association and am a Junior Research Fellow for the Applied Ethics Center (University of Massachusetts-Boston).

-My dissertation explores how one should understand black well-being in a world structured by racism and coloniality.
-Through a social account of psychiatry or “sociodiagnostics,” this project examines depression and suicide within the Africana diaspora.
+My dissertation, “Approaching Cadavers: Suicide and Depression in the African Diaspora," explored how one should understand black well-being in a world structured by racism and coloniality.
+Through a social account of psychiatry or “sociodiagnostics,” this project examined depression and suicide within the African diaspora.
 Employing existential phenomenology, Africana philosophy, and psychiatric models, I argue that Afro-diasporic subjects face systematic un-wellness under “disordered” socio-political arrangements.
-By accounting for the exogenous causes and lived-experience of people with mental disorders, I then demonstrate how the treatment of depression demands not only psychiatric intervention but also social restructuring.
+By accounting for the exogenous causes and lived-experience of people with mental disorders, I then demonstrated how the treatment of depression demands not only psychiatric intervention but also social restructuring.

 PUBLICATIONS & PRESENTATIONS